|

 architecture emerges the seediest of humanity.

-It’s a powerful jolt to the senses, and Gotham in BATMAN is one of the more unique film worlds, a place that
+It’s a powerful jolt to the senses, and Gotham in BATMAN is one of the

 draws you in until it becomes more real, in some sort of weird, abstract way.